 Electron Configuration: 1s1

-Discovery: Cavendish, 1766.
+Discovery: Henry Cavendish, 1766.
+Cavendish prepared hydrogen by reacting metal with acid.
 Hydrogen was prepared for many years before it was recognized as a distinct element.

 Word Origin: Greek: hydro meaning water; genes meaning forming.
 The element was named by Lavoisier.